BioJulia/PopGen.jl/docs/io/file_import.md

 sidebar_label: Reading in data
 ---

-Currently, PopGen.jl provides a handful of file readers with which to create `PopData`.
+PopGen.jl (via PopGenCore.jl) provides a handful of file readers with which to create `PopData`.
 Each of the file types have their own file reader denoted simply by the file type:

 | File Format         | Extensions             | Docstring     |
 | :------------------ | :--------------------- | :------------ |